Space-Ed/junglejs/README.md

 # gentyl

-A recursive synthesis generator for javascript.
+- A recursive synthesis generator for javascript.

+- A new paradigm for structural synthesis.